- Potential customers look for businesses with lots of reviews

 - 94% will use a business with a rating of at least 4 stars

 If you get and maintain a 4-star rating on key review sites, you’ll get more customers without even trying.
 The best way to make that happen is to get more reviews, but how you get those reviews is important.
-We’ll cover those ground rules in last section.
+We’ll cover those ground rules in the last section.

 How many reviews do you need?